Lisbon is Always Smiling

 At the craggiest top of the mountain overlooking Sintra and the sea beyond lies the medieval Castle of the Moors.
 This site is equally impressive but portrays a much older, war-faring time in Portugal.
 The castle is a massive hill-top fortress with a highly fortified castle keep.
 If medieval times and archaeology interest your party this is an exciting place to visit.
 The castle walls are easy to spot from far away and look very similar to the Great Wall of China.

 Quinta da Regaleira

 The Portuguese aristocracy during Sintra’s romantic period really were visionaries of the fantastic.
 A visit to Quinta da Regaleria is like following the White Rabbit down the hole into Alice’s Wonderland.
-A large hillside estate, the palace and it’s numerous structures are of ornately sculpted stone of the highest craftsmanship.
+A large hillside estate, the palace, and its numerous structures are of ornately sculpted stone of the highest craftsmanship.
 However, it is the landscape architecture that really makes this palace magical.
-Find networks of secret caves that connect lush jungle-like terraces, sculpture gardens, water features and pools.
-When you visit the Qunita you really get a glimpse into what wealth can do to create not only beauty but also to celebrate the imagination.
+Find networks of secret caves that connect lush jungle-like terraces, sculpture gardens, water features, and pools.
+When you visit the Qunita you really get a glimpse into what wealth can do to create not only beautiful but also to celebrate the imagination.

 Beyond Lisbon and deeper into Portugal

 While Lisbon is a destination unto itself there is much more to do in Portugal.
 Here’s where renting a car comes in handy.
 Portugal’s highway system is quite good and easy to handle.
 There are numerous beaches, castles, ancient ruins, and sea cliffs as you follow the Atlantic coast north or south of Lisbon.
 In a relaxed region to the south known as the Algarve you can find stunning sea cliffs and caves, lovely fishing villages, soft sand beaches, vineyards, resorts, water-parks, and renowned surf, sailing, and kite-boarding opportunities.